sakshamhere/Security/VAPT/Web/Concepts/HTTPheaders.md

 - X-Forwarded-For           - The X-Forwarded-For (XFF) request header is a de-facto standard header for identifying the originating IP address of a client connecting to a web server through a proxy server.Improper use of this header can be a security risk, This header, by design, exposes privacy-sensitive information, such as the IP address of the client.
 Therefore the user's privacy must be kept in mind when deploying this header.

+- X-Forwarded-Host          - The X-Forwarded-Host (XFH) header is a de-facto standard header for identifying the original host requested by the client in the Host HTTP request header.

+                              Host names and ports of reverse proxies (load balancers, CDNs) may differ from the origin server handling the request, in that case the X-Forwarded-Host header is useful to determine which Host was originally used.
+This header, by design, exposes privacy-sensitive information, such as the IP address of the client.
+Therefore the user's privacy must be kept in mind when deploying this header.

 # Response headers

 - Server            - tells you the server which is processing the request